jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-With respect to the Frightened condition, what is the *Ability Checks Affected* effect?
+What is the Frightened *Ability Checks Affected* effect?
 Back: A creature has Disadvantage on ability checks while the source of fear is in line of sight.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1769475960880-->